TabMachine/TabMachine/README.md

 - Signal processing to translate input audio to guitar tabs in real time
 - Metronome to play with auto-scrolling tab

-###### The Tab Machine is a senior design project by Daniel Grooms, Matt Rustemeyer, and Ross Rabadeux.
+###### The Tab Machine is a senior design project by Daniel Grooms, Matt Rustemeyer, and Ross Rabaduex.